 Step 5: Measure results

-Several key performance indicators (KPIs) enable you to measure the effectiveness of your advertising.
+A number of performance key indicators, also known as KPIs (Key Performance Indicators), enable you to measure the effectiveness of your advertising.

 ROI (Return On Invest) measures the return on investment of your advertising campaign, taking into account other expenses (salaries, suppliers, etc.).
 This indicator is invaluable for measuring the profitability of your actions.
 For example, an advertising cost of €1 for €10 is not profitable if your margin is €0.80.